GenchiG7/tw-subscriptions-golang-101/unit-test-and-benchmark/README.md

 we may talk about mock later with interface

 # how to write function unit test for a function
-  * a test case per unit test func vs all test cases within a unit test func
+  * a test case per unit test func vs all test cases within a unit test func, see [example](testcases)
     * long/short test func name
     * ease/hard to test specific test case
     * clean/complex code in arrange block